gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 In the secondary nodes there is an additional daemon: Geo Log Cursor.

+## Geo Requirements

+We highly recommend that you install Geo on an operating system that supports OpenSSH 6.9 or higher.
+The following operating systems are known to ship with a current version of OpenSSH:

+    * CentOS 7.4
+    * Ubuntu 16.04

+Note that CentOS 6 and 7.0 ship with an old version of OpenSSH that do not support a feature that Geo requires.
+See the [documentation on GitLab Geo SSH access](ssh.md) for more details.

 ### LDAP

 We recommend that if you use LDAP on your primary that you also set up a